 This course aims to provide a hands-on introduction to Chinese politics, economy, and legal system, as well as US-China relations.
 It is intended to help students make sense of what they observe and experience, while also offering an opportunity to explore selected themes and topics in greater depth and to acquire a more visceral understanding of how institutions and processes operate in China.

 China and the World: An Introduction to Contemporary Chinese Foreign Policy (1 credit)

 This course introduces students to the key aspects of contemporary Chinese politics, with a focus on the ongoing process of economic and political reforms.
 Discussion topics include Chinese political history (1949 to present), Chinese government structure and institutions, factional politics, economic reforms and their political implications, corruption, nationalism, and mass media.
 This course aims to improve students’ factual knowledge about China and to engage them in scholarly debates on these topics.

 While there is no language prerequisite to participate in the China summer program, students are required to take intensive language training while in China.
 Seven levels are offered, depending on the student’s skill level.
 The material covered during the program is equivalent to two quarters of Chinese classes at Northwestern.

-Courses are taught by Licheng Gu and other Chinese language instructors from the host university.
+The courses are taught by Chinese language instructors from the local university.